 14. Be a Project Planner

 Effective goal-setters tend to be skilled project managers.
 If a task involves a lot of moving parts, they’ll start by breaking it into bite-sized chunks.
 These could be daily or weekly tasks.
 Then they’ll log their progress and achievement of milestones.
 Goals should be in the SMART format, with the ‘T’ for Timeline being key.
 By setting clear deadlines with specific dates, you create a sense of urgency.
+Project planners need the latest technology to streamline the entire process.
+You can get ppm software that will help your team and company complete daily tasks without as much effort.

 15. Reflect and Revise